Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/ai/_index.en.md

 In this section, you will explore the different stages of a model’s lifecycle with **Red Hat OpenShift AI** (**RHOAI**).

 This section includes:
-- **Getting Connected** : Access OpenShift AI Dashboard and set up your environment
+- **Getting Connected** : Access the OpenShift AI dashboard and set up your environment
 - **Creating Your Project** : Set up Data Science projects, data connections, and pipeline servers
 - **Creating a Workbench** : Launch Jupyter notebooks environment with custom images
 - **Retraining the Model** : Build and execute data science pipelines with GPU acceleration